infobloxopen/db-controller/docs/index.md

 The DatabaseClaim custom resource describes the connection information for a database instance.
 It includes the following properties:

-DatabaseClaim:

-   * DatabaseClaimSpec:
-      - Class (optional): uses to run multiple instances of dbcontroller.
-      - SourceDataFrom (optional): specifies an existing database or backup to use when initially provisioning the database. *If the dbclaim has already provisioned a database, this field is ignored.
-      - UseExistingSource (optional): instructs the controller to perform user management on the database currently defined in the SourceDataFrom field.
-	      If sourceDataFrom is empty, this is ignored
-	      If this is set, .sourceDataFrom.Type and .type must match to use an existing source (since they must be the same) If this field was set and becomes unset, migration of data will commence.
-      - RestoreFrom (optional): Indicates the snapshot to restore the Database from.
-      - EnableReplicationRole (optional): Will grant rds replication role to Username.
-This value is ignored if EnableSuperUser is set to true.
-      - EnableSuperUser (optional): Will grant rds_superuser and createrole role to Username.
-This value is ignored if {{ .Values.controllerConfig.supportSuperUserElevation }} is set to false.
-      - AppID: Application ID used for the application.
-      - SecretName: The name of the secret to use for storing the ConnectionInfo.
-Must follow a naming convention that ensures it is unique.
-The SecretName is Namespace scoped.
-      - Type: The type of the database instance.
-E.g. Postgres
-      - Username: The username that the application will use for accessing the database.
-      - DatabaseName: The name of the database instance.
-      - DBVersion (optional): The version of the database.
-      - DBNameOverride: In most cases the AppID will match the database name.
-In some cases, however, we will need to provide an optional override.
-      - DSNName: The key used for the client dsn connection string in the Secret
-      - Host (optional): The optional host name where the database instance is located.
-      - Port (optional): The optional port to use for connecting to the host.
-      - Shape (optional): The optional Shape values are arbitrary and help drive instance selection
-      - MinStorageGB (optional): The optional MinStorageGB value requests the minimum database host storage capacity
-      - MaxStorageGB: If provided, marks auto storage scalling to true for postgres DBinstance.
-The value represents the maximum allowed storage to scale upto.
-For auroraDB instance, this value is ignored.
-      - DeletePolicy (optional): The optional DeletePolicy value defines policy, default delete, possible values: delete, recycle
-      - BackupPolicy (optional): Specifies the duration at which db backups are taken.
-      - Tags (optional): Tags.

-   * DatabaseClaimStatus:
-      - Error: Any errors related to provisioning this claim.
-      - NewDB (type: Status): Track the status of new db in the process of being created.
-      - ActiveDB (type: Status): Track the status of the active db being used by the application.
-      - MigrationState: Tracks status of DB migration. if empty, not started.
-Non empty denotes migration in progress, unless it is S_Completed.
-      - OldDB (type: StatusForOldDB): Tracks the DB which is migrated and not more operational.

-    * StatusForOldDB
-	    - ConnectionInfo (type: DatabaseClaimConnectionInfo): Time the connection info was updated/created.
-      - DBVersion: Version of the provisioned Database.
-      - Shape: The optional Shape values are arbitrary and help drive instance selection.
-      - Type: Specifies the type of database to provision.
-Only postgres is supported.
-      - PostMigrationActionStartedAt: Time at the process of post migration actions initiated.
-      - DbState: DbState of the DB. inprogress, "", ready.
-      - MinStorageGB: The optional MinStorageGB value requests the minimum database host storage capacity in GBytes.

-    * Status:
-      - DbCreatedAt: Time the database was created.
-      - ConnectionInfo{} (data in connection info is projected into a secret)
-         - Username: The username that the application will use for accessing the database.
-         - Password: The password associated with the Username.
-         - Host: The host name where the database instance is located.
-         - Port: The port to use for connecting to the host.
-         - DatabaseName: The name of the database instance.
-      - DBVersion: Version of the provisioned Database.
-      - Shape: The optional Shape values are arbitrary and help drive instance selection
-      - MinStorageGB: The optional MinStorageGB value requests the minimum database host storage capacity in GBytes
-      - MaxStorageGB: If provided, marks auto storage scalling to true for postgres DBinstance.
-The value represents the maximum allowed storage to scale upto.
-      For auroraDB instance, this value is ignored.
-      - Type: Specifies the type of database to provision.
-Only postgres is supported.
-      - ConnectionInfoUpdatedAt: Time the connection info was updated/created.
-      - UserUpdatedAt: Time the user/password was updated/created
-      - DbState: DbState of the DB. inprogress, "", ready
-      - SourceDataFrom: SourceDataFrom specifies an existing database or backup to use when initially provisioning the database.
-      If the dbclaim has already provisioned a database, this field is ignored.
-      This field used when claim is use-existing-db and attempting to migrate to newdb

 ## Secrets
 During the processing of each DatabaseClaim, the db-controller will generate the connection info and also create a secret with the relevant information.
 The secret